sebastian-marinescu/Docs/en/01_Components/05_MinifyX/01_Snippet.md

-Automate comprassion and chaching of scrips and styles on the site.
+Automate compression and caching of scripts and styles on the site.

 ## Parameters
 Name			| Description